 Ordering a custom counter allows you to integrate your sink.
 Notice this stainless steel farm sink by Frigo Design

 Stainless steel is ideal for the kitchen, not only because it is heat and water resistant, but because it is hygienic and durable.
-How, though do you maintain and clean stainless steel?
+How do you maintain and clean stainless steel?
 Actually it is very easy.
-For day to day cleaning simply use warm water and a mild soap on a sponge or soft cloth.
+For day-to-day cleaning, simply use warm water and a mild soap on a sponge or soft cloth.
 The key to a spotless finish is wiping it dry.
-If you want to use chlorides or bleaches ensure you rinse it off thoroughly as these can corrode and stain the surface.
+If you want to use chlorides or bleaches, ensure you rinse it off thoroughly as these can corrode and stain the surface.
 Acidic foods, like tomato and lemon, will also cause stains.
-So don’t leave them sitting on your counters for long durations and always wash the surface afterward.
+So don’t leave them sitting on your counters for long durations and always wash the surface afterward

-Stainless tiles can also be sealed with a fingerprint-less and stainless sealer that will further protect the tiles from stains and make cleaning a breeze.
+Stainless kitchen backsplash tile can also be sealed with a fingerprint-less and stainless sealer that will further protect the tiles from stains and make cleaning a breeze.
 This product is about $5 a square foot.